benallfree/rizzdown/readme.md

 # 🌟 `rizzdown` 🌟 - Markdown's Dazzling BFF!

-Ever felt your Markdown files were the wallflowers at the prom?
+Ever felt your Markdown filled with your beautiful prose were the wallflowers at the prom?
 Not when `rizzdown` is your date!
 Turn that `md` frown upside down and give your content the shimmer and shine it deserves! 🎉

 Designed for technical authors and devs creating their linguistic empire using markdown content and SSG sites.
 Let's get your content poppin'!